Chartered Structural Engineer and Fellow of the Institution of Structural Engineers

 - Member of EPSRC Peer Review College (2000-)

-- Academic member of Composites UK and Construction Sector Group
+- Academic member of Composites UK and the Construction Sector Group

 - BSi (Technical Committee BS/525 Building and Civil Engineering Structures) nominated UK member to CEN/TC 250 (Structual Eurocode) Working Group 4 for Fiber Reinforced Polymer Structures (2009-)